 In 2011 Lea Birringer had a big chamber music breakthrough in collaboration with her sister and permanent Duo partner Esther Birringer (Piano).
 The siblings caused a furor by winning two prestigious international chamber music competitions consecutively, Premio Vittorio Gui and Concorso Internazionale di Musica da Camera Città di Pinerolo.
 Since then the Duo has received numerous invitations from chamber music festivals and concert series, and has impressed audiences with their stylistic and original interpretations of works from both the standard and modern repertoire.

 After their debut recording, which was released by Avi-music in 2014 with sonatas by Hindemith, Szymanowski and Respighi, the sister’s second album 'Lifelines' followed in 2018 on the British label Rubicon Classics with works by Grieg, Liszt and Franck: 'This musical adventure is an absolute must for any chamber music aficionado' (Pizzicato).
-In 2019 Rubicon Classics will release Lea Birringer's first solo album with virtuoso works by Sarasate, Paganini, Ravel and Waxman.
+In 2019 Rubicon Classics released Lea Birringer's first solo album with virtuoso works by Sarasate, Paganini, Ravel and Waxman.

 After graduating the University Mozarteum in Salzburg and the Music and Arts University of Vienna, Lea was teaching as assistant of Pavel Vernikov at the Haute École de Musique de Lausanne, Site de Sion and had a teaching position at the University of Music Franz Liszt Weimar.
-Additionally, she gave masterclasses in Europe, Latin America and the US and has been invited to be member of the jury at the German violin competition 'Jugend musiziert'.
+Additionally, she gave masterclasses in Europe, Latin America and the US and has been invited to be member of the jury at the competition 'Jugend musiziert'.
 At present, she is guest teacher at the Accademia d’Archi Arrigoni in Italy.